gideonmd/dicom-app/README.md

 ## Connect to the UI in the browser

-Browse to localhost:3000 after running API server
+Browse to `http://localhost:3000/` after running the API server.

 ## API can also be accessed directly via curl
 ### list all files